ofgulban/understanding_fMRI/README.md

-# understanding_MRI
+# Understanding_MRI
 Educational simulations for understanding the MRI signal.
+This project is created for OHBM Brainhack 2024.
+The main goal is to create single script simulations that builds up an understanding of the MRI signal step by step.
+Fundamental papers, and equations will be linked.
+The long term goal of this project is to build this repository as an educational resource to teach MRI basics.
+An important source of inspiration for this project is https://www.youtube.com/c/3blue1brown .